mina-fayazi/FullStackOpen/part2/README.md

 ### 2.9\*: The Phonebook, step 4
 - Add a search filter to the phonebook application, allowing users to filter the displayed names based on the input.

+### 2.10: The Phonebook, step 5
+- Refactor the phonebook application into smaller, reusable components.